 Haroon Yasin teaches lessons to children from the Taleemabad app at the Saya School in Islamabad, Pakistan on Nov.
 14, 2019.

-Orenda’s mobile app Taleemabad is expected to reach 1 million children across multiple countries in the upcoming years, and has already earned recognition from education advocates Queen Elizabeth II of the UK, and Nobel Laureate Malala Yousafzai.
+Orenda’s mobile app Taleemabad is expected to reach 1 million children across multiple countries in upcoming years, and has already earned recognition from education advocates Queen Elizabeth II and Nobel Laureate Malala Yousafzai.

 "I want every underserved child to have the opportunity of world-class education at their fingertips, regardless of their ability to pay," Yasin said.
 "Regardless of where they are born and which religion they belong to, what socio-economic strata they belong to."